GSA/Section508.gov/_pages/manage/2023-03-28-manage-gwaa-instructions.md

 This assessment relates to information and activities that occurred between the time period of June 1, 2022 through May 31, 2023.

 ## Reporting of Agency Components
 Agency components (e.g., bureaus, sub-agencies, or major organizational divisions as determined by the agency) must be reported independently of their “parent” agency.
-“Parent” agencies must limit reporting to that of parent agency and not include reporting from component agencies.
+“Parent” agencies must limit reporting to that of the parent agency and not include reporting from component agencies.

 Data submitted from component agencies will be shared with their parent agency.